• Skip to main content

 • Getting honest opinions on sensitive topics can make the depth of analysis difficult.

-• Data analysis is vulnerable to inaccuracy and observer bias.
+• Data analysis is vulnerable to inaccuracy and observer research bias.

-When using a focus group in marketing research, you must ask the right questions for accurate results.
+When using a focus group in market research, you must ask the right questions for accurate results.
 Good group questions have the following characteristics:

 • A friendly and conversational tone

-• Language or phrases that resonate with participants
+• Language or phrases that resonate with focus group participants

 • Straightforward and accurate